zhixiangteoh/tP/docs/UserGuide.md

 **Q**: With none-argument command, can it be executed if I type the command with some nonsense arguments?
-**Q**: Yes you still can, with this type of command, such as exit or done, the program will only take into account the first word you enter, the rest will be automatically discards.
+**Q**: Yes you still can, with this type of command, such as exit or done, the program will only take into account the first word you enter, the rest will be automatically discarded.

 Example:
 ```java